btfuse/fuse-docs/docs/plugin-development/android-module.md

 So to recap what we've done, we have:

-1. Created an `androidTest` `AndroidManifest.xml` so that
-2. we can specify a network security policy for our `androidTest` environment, to
-3. allow plaintext traffic to `localhost`
-4. Created a `EchoTestActivity` to serve as our main activity that holds the `FuseContext` and our `EchoPlugin` instance.
+1. Created a `EchoTestActivity` to serve as our main activity that holds the `FuseContext` and our `EchoPlugin` instance.
-5. A `EchoPluginTest` which contains our test cases, including one that demonstrates hitting the API endpoint and asserts the response code and response body content.
+2. A `EchoPluginTest` which contains our test cases, including one that demonstrates hitting the API endpoint and asserts the response code and response body content.

 #### Running the unit tests